Notes on Twig 14

 See notes relating to his wife Charlotte Mills.

 2416 PLUCK William His youngest child was born in 1832.
+His wife was a widow in 1851.
 He doesn't appear in the GRO death index so was probably dead by Sep 1837.
 When his daughter, Emma, married in 1855 and his son Stephen married in 1861 their father's occupation was given as 'sawyer'.

 3482 RAYMONT George Described as a carrier on his marriage certificate in 1872, and a city carman in the 1881 census when he and Esther were living at 5 Claremont Street with their 4 year old daughter, Eliza.
 The Taylors, and Eliza Pluck, were living at No 7.